- HOME PAGE

 HULL-HOUSE MAPS AND PAPERS: A PRESENTATION OF NATIONALITIES AND WAGES IN A CONGESTED DISTRICT OF CHICAGO (1895)

 In the early years after the founding of Hull-House in 1889, Jane Addams was less focused on poverty and social conditions in the district than in promoting lectures and forming group activities at the fledgling Settlement House.
 Florence Kelley from a very different background had other concerns.
-In 1892 the Commissioner of Labor appointed her in Chicago, Illinois special agent for an investigation of slums including four major cities, Baltimore, Chicago, New York, and Philadelphia Only nineteenth-century Chicago in the Midwest had not in its beginning been an eighteenth-century walking town on the eastern seaboard.
+In 1892 the Commissioner of Labor appointed her in Chicago, Illinois special agent for an investigation of slums including four major cities, Baltimore, Chicago, New York, and Philadelphia Only nineteenth-century Chicago in the Midwest was not in its origins an eighteenth-century walking town on the eastern seaboard.

 After Kelley and her cohort of social workers surveyed tenement residences, block by block, family by family, apartment by apartment did the idea of a book emerge.
 Multi-color coded maps highlighted the specific findings of wages and nationalities on streets circumscribed as a “slum” adjacent to Hull-House.
 Between the high cost of producing the linen maps and the limited audience for such an innovative work, the publisher with letters of endorsement in hand proceeded with the publication but with no enthusiasm.
 There was no second printing. bjb